What Is Peaberry Coffee?

 Many coffee lovers claim that peaberry coffee tastes sweeter, lighter, and more flavorful than the regular beans from the same batch.
 But, the consensus is, while it can be different in its flavor, it’s by no means stable or consistently superior.

-Some coffee roasters say that peaberries are easier to roast because their rounder shape lets them roast more easily than their flat-sided cousins.
+Some coffee roasters say that peaberry coffees are easier to roast because their rounder shape lets them roast more easily than their flat-sided cousins.
 Others claim they’re more difficult for… the same reasons.

-Some claim that because a cherry put all of its “juice” into creating one bean instead of two, that bean may have a different flavor profile.
+Some claim that because a coffee cherry put all of its “juice” into creating one seed instead of two seeds, that seed (AKA bean) may have a different flavor profile.
 It has yet to be proven that you can count on anything consistently “superior” from one peaberry to the next.
 But that doesn’t mean it isn’t worth a try!
 Just don’t go into it expecting anything specific.
 Let it simply be an adventure for your taste buds!

-NOTE: On the look out for some organic Peaberry beans?
+NOTE: On the look out for some organic Peaberry coffee?
 Our article on the best organic coffee may give you some leads!

-If you’re talking about caffeine, Peaberries do have a slightly higher amount, especially from the Robusta coffee plant.
+If you’re talking about caffeine, Peaberry coffee beans do have a slightly higher amount, especially from the Robusta coffee plant.
 The folks at coffee.org put the caffeine content for Tanzanian Peaberry coffee at 1.42%, while most other coffees tend to come in between 1% and 1.37%.
 Here’s what Coffee.org has to say about it: (3)

 Tanzania Peaberry coffee bean has a 1.42% caffeine content while the Yemen Mocha Mattari has only 1.01% caffeine.
 Guatemalan and Kona beans are high in caffeine with 1.20 to 1.32% caffeine and Zimbabwe and Ethiopian Harrar having lower levels around 1.10% and 1.13% respectively.